Sima de los Huesos hominins: Paleoenvironment

-The Sima de los Huesos hominins were associated with an unusually diverse carnivore assemblage: the cave bear U. deningeri (this population seems to have been mostly herbivorous), wolf (possibly Canis mosbachensis), the red fox, the cave lion Panthera fossilis, the European jaguar, the cave lynx, the pine marten, the least weasel, the European polecat, and the European badger.
-This may indicate a high-productivity ecosystem.
-Rodents and other small mammals are far less common, and large herbivores are absent, consistent with the characterization of the site as a natural pitfall trap.
-The cave hyena, which is a common occurrence in similarly aged sites across Europe, is mysteriously absent; it is possible that the Sima de los Huesos hominins were outcompeting them in the region.
-At TD10.1, there is evidence of cave lion hunting and butchery; exploitation of carnivores is rare in the Middle Pleistocene, and this may have been a sporadic occurrence.
-U. deningeri is the most common animal at the site but is not found anywhere else in the Sierra de Atapuerca.
-They may have been especially susceptible to falling into the Sima de los Huesos as they needed to seek out caves to hibernate in annually.
-Three human ribs exhibit peeling and may have been fed on by a bear that fell in.
+The Sima de los Huesos hominins were associated with an unusually-diverse carnivore assemblage: the cave bear U. deningeri (this population seems to have been mostly herbivorous), wolf (possibly Canis mosbachensis), red fox, cave lion Panthera fossilis, European jaguar, cave lynx, pine marten, least weasel, European polecat, and European badger.
+This may indicate a highly-productive ecosystem.
+Rodents and other small mammals are far less common and large herbivores are absent, consistent with the characterization of the site as a natural pitfall trap.
+The cave hyena (a common occurrence in contemporaneous sites across Europe) is absent, and the Sima de los Huesos hominins may have been outcompeting them in the region.
+At TD10.1, there is evidence of cave-lion hunting and butchery; exploitation of carnivores is rare in the Middle Pleistocene, and this may have been a sporadic occurrence.
+U. deningeri is the most common animal at the site, but is not found anywhere else in the Sierra de Atapuerca.
+They may have been especially susceptible to falling into the Sima de los Huesos since they needed to seek out caves to hibernate in.
+Three human ribs are peeled, and may have been fed on by a bear that fell in.

-Several well-preserved bat fossils (mostly greater mouse-eared bat and a few Mehely's horseshoe bat) as well as significant guano accumulation were also found, probably representing overwintering roosts.
-Early Pleistocene deposits seem to indicate bats roosted in the area year-round but only seasonally in the Middle Pleistocene when human activity increased.
-While the deteriorating climate of the time may have altered roosting behavior, their inability to recover during warmer periods (as other small mammals did) may indicate that they were disturbed by local human activity.
-The rodent fossils are also well-preserved and show no signs of digestion (not deposited by owl pellets), so they probably tunneled in through some small crevice.
+Several well-preserved bat fossils (mostly the greater mouse-eared bat and a few Mehely's horseshoe bats) and significant guano accumulation were also found, probably representing overwintering roosts.
+Early Pleistocene deposits seem to indicate that bats roosted in the area year-round, but seasonally in the Middle Pleistocene when human activity increased.
+Although the deteriorating climate may have altered roosting behavior, their inability to recover during warmer periods (as other small mammals did) may indicate that they were disturbed by human activity.
+The rodent fossils are well-preserved, with no signs of digestion (not deposited by owl pellets), so they probably tunneled in through a small crevice.